PhMajerus/FIGfonts/README.md

 They require `-w 9999` to avoid misplaced line breaks.
 They do not work at all in TOIlet 0.3, as escape sequences get removed.

-_Remember to use `figlet -f phm-beyondneo-red -w 9999` to avoid misplaced line breaks and broken VT control sequences due to bad width computation._
+_Remember to use `figlet -f phm-beyondneo-red -C utf8 -w 9999` to access Unicode characters (including ISO 8859-1) and to avoid misplaced line breaks and broken VT control sequences due to bad width computation._

 ## Using & installing FIGfonts